 Top with homemade whipped cream for the ultimate razzleberry pie!
-Mmm…
+Mmm…enj0y!

-- 2 pie crusts unbaked
+- 2 pie crusts (unbaked)

-- 1 1/2 cups sugar
+- 1 cup sugar

-- 1/3 cup corn starch
+- 1/3 cup corn starch (can substitute for flour)

 - 1/2 teaspoon salt

-- 1 egg white whisked
+- 1 egg white (whisked)

-- 1-2 Tablespoons sugar
+- 1-2 Tablespoons sugar (for topping the crust)

-- Bake pie for 45-55 minutes or until crust is golden brown.
-Remove from oven and allow to cool and to thicken before slicing.
-Serve with fresh whip cream.
+- Bake pie for 45-55 minutes, or until crust is golden brown.
+Add foil to cover the crust if it is browning too fast.
+Remove from oven and allow to cool (1-2 hours) to thicken before slicing.

 - Serve with fresh whip cream or vanilla ice cream.